 A serving of einkorn wheat is around ¼ a cup before cooking, which turns into about ½ a cup after cooking.

-In this serving, there are 28 grams of carbohydrates, so einkorn wheat has the highest carb content on this list.
+In this serving, there are 28 grams of carbohydrates, so Einkorn has the second-highest carb content on this list.

 12. Popcorn